Is it illegal to sleep in my car?

 - Don’t drive if you feel too tired – it’s better to cancel an appointment than to put yourself and others at risk

-- Avoid driving immediately after a big meal – the processes involved in digesting your food can make you sleepy.
+- Avoid driving immediately after a big meal – digesting a lot of food can make you sleepy

 Find out more about driving with medical conditions.